 The software is ready to use out of the box.
 Most users can install the software themselves, and after a brief training session, Dragon Medical Version 9.5 adapts to the user's speech.
 The Dragon Medical 9.5 has a full set of onscreen tutorials, eliminating the need for reading a thick manual.

 The Dragon NaturallySpeaking Medical Version 9.5 is compatible with any Windows based system, including Vista and Office 2007.
 The system is also compatible with any Citrix based EMR system.
 The Dictaphone PowerMic II is not compatible with Linux or Mac systems.
 Be aware that the system requires 1 GB of memory.

-Ease of Use, Configuration,
+Ease of Use, Configuration, and Deployment

 The Dragon NaturallySpeaking Medical Version 9.5 reduces time spent documenting patient care and can raise clinician satisfaction.
 It can improve quality of patient documentation by allowing physicians to dictate and document in their own words.
 The Medical Version 9.5 has multiple language models and flexible work flow options.
 With this system you have the ability to add site names, new medications and create customized commands.

 Dragon NaturallySpeaking Medical Version 9.5 is used by over 50,000 clinicians to document care directly into an EMR, Microsoft Word document, or in other clinical software.
 DNS Medical 9.5 lets physicians navigate any Windows or Citrix based EMR system by using voice commands to navigate throughout the system.

 The Dragon NaturallySpeaking Medical 9.5 system is available starting at $1,599.
 There are additional costs for user licenses, and Nuance can provide onsite training for additional fees, which usually takes approximately 2 hours per user.
 Physicians that use this system have reported that they get a return on their original investment within 3 to 4 months.